NickColley/design-of-forms/src/the-form-in-print/alphabets/index.md

     end: 119
 ---

-Each type face may offer a wide choice of alphabets, e.g. capitals and lower case (see page 119).
+Each type face may offer a wide choice of alphabets, e.g. capitals and lower case.
 The use of different alphabets can help to provide the contrast necessary to avoid making the form look dull in appearance.
 A reasonable way of using the type available is to employ Roman for the bulk of the work, Italic for instructions, and Bold Face for emphasis—a better expedient than underlining.